urbanjost/M_starpac/README.md

       Subroutine UAS is the simplest of the autoregressive  spectrum estimation subroutines.
 It uses the modified Akaike information criterion [Akaike, 1974] to select the order of the autoregressive model to be used.
-The autoregress- ive coefficients are then computed from the autocovariance function  using the Levinson-Durbin recursive  method  [Box and  Jenkins, 1976]  for  solving  the Yule-Walker equations.
+The autoregressive coefficients are then computed from the autocovariance function using the Levinson-Durbin recursive method [Box and Jenkins, 1976] for solving the Yule-Walker equations.
 The lag window truncation point used for the Fourier spectrum is half the maximum  truncation point which would have  been selected by  subroutine  UFS  [see  section D,  argument LAGS].
 The output consists of several  autoregressive  order  selection  statistics  and  a  plot   of   the